rdtmaster/win7go/README.md

 ## License

 Use the project wherever you want, if you dare.
 Again, no guarantees.
-Please don't use this anywhere it can put human lifes at risk or cause significant damage.
+Please don't use this anywhere it can put human lives at risk or cause significant damage.
 Don't claim you're the author.